revloc02/dndMarkdown/colver-5e-homebrew.md

 To put it in concrete terms: a town militia is a group of farmers led by a 1st or 2nd level Fighter.
 City guards top out around 3rd level, with a Captain between 3rd and 5th.
 Renowned heroes and feudal lords might reach 8th level, with a rare few hitting 10th.
 Think Achilles, Aragorn, Conan, or Drizzt — powerful, competent, and heroic, but not invincible.
 Most people are simply ordinary folk, and class levels are the exception.

 None of this limits the players.
-Player characters can reach level 20 or beyond.
+Player characters can reach level 20 or beyond — and as they do, they will have no equals in the world.

 ### Epic 10

 The rules above describe what's called **Epic 10**: the highest level of achievement a person can reach through ordinary means is level 10.
-This is a constraint on the *world*, not on the players.
+This is a constraint on the *world*, not on the players' characters — and that distinction is what makes it exciting.

+Because the world's ceiling is level 10, the players' characters become increasingly rare and remarkable as they grow.
+Every level gained, every magic item found, every feat accomplished sets them further apart from everyone around them.
+Other adventurers exist, but they are few, and none are destined for what these characters are.
+The world is the stage, and these characters are the ones the story is about.

 In an Epic 10 world, no spell above 5th level exists in everyday use.
 That means teleportation is limited, resurrection is hard to come by, advanced scrying is restricted, and wishes are extraordinarily rare.
+This isn't just a mechanical constraint — it means the players will encounter wonders that the rest of the world can barely imagine.

 #### Higher Level Magic

 Spells above 5th level do still exist — they're just not quick or convenient.
 Rather than a single caster spending a few seconds or minutes, powerful magic typically requires a coven of witches, a circle of druids, or an order of wizards working together over weeks of planning, preparation, and concentration.

 Think of commissioning high-level magic like commissioning a major construction project: it's possible, but it takes time, resources, and coordination — and things can go wrong.

 <img src='https://www.gmbinder.com/images/vXXUhrW.png' style='position:absolute;bottom:25px;right:-60px;width:550px; mix-blend-mode:multiply;filter:brightness(100%)saturate(100%);transform:rotate(0deg)scaleX(1)scaleY(1);' />